 1001C, Visualization I: Observation and Representation o credits.
 (Required of incoming M.Arch.
 I students with little or no academic background in architecture.)
 This summer course is an intensive, five-week immersion into the language of architectural representation and visualization, offering a shared inventory and basic framework upon which to build subsequent studies.
 Students are introduced to techniques and conventions for describing the space and substance of buildings and urban environments, including orthographic drawing, axonometric projection, perspective, architectural diagramming, vignette sketching, and physical modeling.
 Students work in freehand, hard-line, and digital formats.
 In parallel to the visualization portion of this course, an introduction to architectural history and theory focuses on principal turning points of thought and practice through to the eighteenth century.
-George Knight, coordinator; Trattie Davies, Kyle Dugdale of architectural design by engaging problems that are limited in scale but not in the issues they provoke.
+For 2017 the course was taught from July 17 until August 18.
+Trattie Davies, coordinator; Miroslava Brooks, Kyle Dugdale 1011a, Architectural Design: First M.Arch.
+I Core Studio 6 credits.
+(Required of firstyear M.Arch.
+I students.)
+This studio is the first of four core design studios where beginning students bring to the School a wide range of experience and background.
+Exercises introduce the complexity of architectural design by engaging problems that are limited in scale but not in the issues they provoke.
 Experiential, social, and material concerns are introduced together with formal and conceptual issues.
-Joyce Hsiang, coordinator; Brennan Buck, Trattie Davies, Rosalyne Shieh, Michael Szivos
+Joyce Hsiang, coordinator; Amina Blacksher, Brennan Buck, David Moon, Eeva-Liisa Pelkonen, Michael Szivos